-Lots of pet owners choose to drop off their pets when they do their regular grooming appointments.
-During this time, these dogs are in your facility, under your care.
-Not only are you responsible for ensuring that they receive the services their owners paid for, but that the dogs themselves are safe and well-cared-for.
+A typical grooming appointment involves the owner leaving their beloved dog under your care for several hours.
+The primary responsibility of all pet groomers is to keep their clients’ pets safe.
 But as much as you try to prevent them, accidents do happen in the workplace.
 Insurance is integral to any business, but it can be difficult to find insurance that protects both yourself and the dogs that walk into your salon!

-One of the main types of insurance you should be considering, general liability insurance covers a client and/or their pet if they are accidentally injured while in your facility.
-If you are leasing a salon or studio, you are usually expected to provide a proof of general liability limit of $1 million or more.
-With this, you can protect yourself if you are sued for negligence.
+If you are leasing a salon or studio, you are usually expected to provide a proof of general liability limit of $1 million (minimum).
 This also applies if you run your business from your home.
-If you’re using your house as a professional space, regular home insurance isn’t going to cut it!
+If you’re using your house as a professional space, your regular homeowner’s insurance isn’t going to cut it!

 Business Interruption Coverage

 On the subject of losses while unable to operate, business interruption coverage deals with any loss of business and profit while you are waiting for other property damage claims to go through.
-What if there’s a fire that burned down a wall or two and destroyed key pieces of equipment?
-You’ll need this type of coverage to pay yourself and any employees when you aren’t able to keep your storefront open for business.
+Business Interruption coverage goes hand-in-hand with your commercial property coverage.
+It ensures you’re able to take care of yourself and your employees while getting your dog grooming business back on its feet after an emergency.

 If you’re a mobile groomer or offer a pickup/drop off service, you’ll want to look into this.
-The policy insures the pets while being transported, and insures you as well when you do the transporting.
+Your policy should insure the pets while being transported, and insure you as well when you do the transporting.